-Physics Honours will be awarded to students who declare the Physics major and have also completed the Physics Honours requirements listed in that section of the academic calendar.
+Physics Honours will be awarded to students who declare the Physics major and have also completed the Physics Honours requirements.

 Note: Students who wish to combine a double minor with a non-science minor or major may need to complete more than 120 credits in order to complete the degree.

-Students admitted to the BSc degree should seek advice from an Advisor.
-Bachelor of Science students are required to declare a major/minor by the completion of 60 credits or they may be removed from the program.
+Note 1: Students who fail to declare a major/minor by the completion of 60 credits may be removed from the program.
 Students who are undecided should consult with an Advisor regarding their options.

 UFV BSc students who wish to take academic work at other institutions for credit toward the UFV BSc degree must obtain permission in advance from an Academic Advisor.
 A request for Letter of Permission form may be obtained from the UFV Office of the Registrar.
 When approval has been granted, the Office of the Registrar will issue a Letter of Permission to the student.
 (Also see Visiting students in the Transfer Credit section of the calendar.)